-Megha Kumar leads policy research at the Centre for Sustainable Mobility in Transport & Urban Governance Division at TERI.
+Megha Kumar works in policy research at the Centre for Sustainable Mobility in Transport & Urban Governance Division at TERI.
 She has over six years of experience working on various mobility related policy issues in the developing world context.
 Her expertise revolves around policy on clean vehicle technology, transport equity, public transport and non-motorised transport.

 At TERI, her work involves close association with city governments, national and sub-national level line ministries and departments, international agencies, donor organizations, philanthropies, research institutes and networks.
 As part of these engagements, she has been involved in consulting assignments, policy research and advisory, and capacity building and outreach on sustainable mobility issues.